lebe-dev/config-factory/README.md

 ## How it works

-1. Read main configuration and global variables from `config-factory.conf`, then read profiles from `profiles/*.conf`.
+1. Reads main configuration and global variables from `config-factory.conf`, then read profiles from `profiles/*.conf`.
 2. Override variables with same names.
 3. In loop: get profile, override global variables
 4. Substitutes variables inside template
 5. Create output file with specified format

-## Examples

-Check `profiles` directory and `nginx.template-example` file.

 ## How to build a project